 How to apply

-Fill in the direct sale or grant of Crown land form .
+Fill in the direct sale or grant of Crown land application .

 Contact your nearest Crown Land Estate Office to make a time to discuss your organisation's interest in a community Crown land grant.

-You will need to provide all of the following information:
+You will need to provide all of the following:

 - completed application form